kietnt124/expense-tracker/README.md

 # Expense Tracker

-Expense Tracker is a Python application to help you track your daily expenses.
-It allows you to add, view, delete expenses and categories, and visualize your spending patterns using pandas and matplotlib.
+Expense Tracker is a Python application that helps you track your daily expenses.
+It allows you to add, view, and delete expenses and categories and visualize your spending patterns using pandas and matplotlib.

 ## Features

-1. **Add a new expense**: Record a new expense with amount, date, category, and description.
+1. **Add a new expense**: Record a new expense with the amount, date, category, and description.
 2. **Add a new category**: Create a new expense category.
 3. **Delete an expense**: Remove an expense by its ID.
 4. **Delete a category**: Remove a category and all associated expenses by its ID.